sensasi-delight/material-blade/README.md

 - [ ] Tab
 - [ ] Text field
 - [x] Tooltip
+- [x] Typography

 ### Unsupported Components

-The implementation for these components are not supported by default for Material Design Web.
+The implementation of these components below are not supported by default for Material Design Web.

 - App bar: bottom
 - Backdrop